-- Scope of traceability: The boundaries within which traceability is needed - Definition of traceability: The elements that need logical relationships - Type of traceability: When horizontal and vertical traceability is needed - Integrated service environment: The scope of traceability applied in an organization in which tangible products or product elements are integral elements of services and services are the primary focus of the organization
+- Scope of traceability: The boundaries within which traceability is needed - Definition of traceability: The elements that need logical relationships - Type of traceability: When horizontal and vertical traceability is needed

 Such bidirectional traceability is not always automated.
 It can be done manually using spreadsheets, databases, and other common tools.